Meet our Staff and our Leaders

 Isaac comes with a unique perspective and wide experiences.
 Though of Korean heritage, he was born to missionary parents in Bangladesh and spent much of his childhood in Pakistan.
 Before arriving to the mitten state, he lived all over Southern California graduating from Maranatha High School (Pasadena) and UC San Diego.
 He has served churches in San Diego, Diamond Bar, Pasadena, Garden Grove, and Fullerton working with children, youth, college-age students, young adults, families, and the faithful of all ages.
 He spent many years working in camp and conference ministries, and loves anything to do with missions.

-He is passionate about the LA Dodgers, his golden retriever Sammy, and family - Misty & Evangeline, but not necessarily in that order.
+He is passionate about the LA Dodgers, and his family - Misty, Evangeline & Isaiah, but not necessarily in that order.
 He ventures into Triathlons and runs (sic) with Misty and dreams one day of doing an Ironman (maybe Kona?).
 He strums a guitar, climbed trees as a job, and officiates volleyball at the college and high school level.
 You can always convince him out of the office for a cup of coffee and a good conversation.

 Debbie Lennis, Office Guru